-Cherie Rain (Karine Catenacci) is a singer/songwriter, multi-instrumentalist, multi-genre composer/arranger, currently residing in Queens, NY.
-Her new instrumental album "Heavy Mellow" is a minimalistic approach of her deepest passion: to play the piano.
+Cherie Rain (Karine Catenacci) is a singer/songwriter, multi-genre composer/arranger, currently residing in New York City.

-She started off 2017 with a performance at the legendary Cotton Club to mark her official debut as Cherie Rain, a moniker that embodies the artist within.
+Her performance at the legendary Cotton Club in January 2017 marked her Official debut as Cherie Rain, a moniker that embodies the artist within.
 While she has been playing music since the young age of 6, it has taken her some time to find her voice as a solo artist, especially one not singing in her native language.

 Her decision to live in the